Are you wondering if you should sign up your child for a Teddy Eddie course?

-The chief aim of the method is children’s satisfaction – it’s crucial that children develop a positive attitude towards learning a foreign language, that they come to classes willingly, and that they enjoy being members of a supportive class environment.
-To ensure this, children’s in-class reactions, their daily behaviour and academic progress are monitored throughout the course.
+The primary aim of the method is children’s satisfaction – it’s crucial that our children develop a positive attitude towards learning a foreign language, that they come to classes willingly, and that they feel confident in the class environment.
+To ensure this, the children’s reactions during classes, their general behaviour and academic progress are monitored throughout the course.

-Verifying child’s language progress can at times be quite difficult, both for parents and the It’s because children may behave very differently in class and at home when it comes to displaying how much English they know.
-Therefore, frequent contact between parents and the teacher is strongly recommended to ensure systematic exchange of information and mutual support for the child.
+Verifying a child’s language progress can be quite difficult at times, both for the parents and the teacher.
+This is because children often behave very differently in class and at home when it comes to displaying how much English they know.
+Therefore, frequent contact between the parents and teacher is strongly recommended to ensure a mutual exchange of information, providing systematic support for the child.

 Therefore, frequent contact with a teacher, mutual exchange of information and cooperation are advised.

-Detailed information on key language skills and knowledge that a child is going to acquire during the course is outlined in Parents’ Guide.
+Detailed information on the key language skills and knowledge that a child will acquire during the course is outlined in the Parents’ Guide.

 Minimum training is the same for all the students.
 However, children’s progress is often more significant and sometimes even the creators of the method are surprised!
 If and when that happens depends on many factors: attendance, a child’s age, years of education, getting a feel for language at home, individual predispositions or character.

-At the end of each semester teachers prepare a detailed Report on Child’s Progress, in which the following skill and competence areas are taken into account:
+At the end of each semester the teachers prepare a detailed Child’s Progress Report, in which the following skills and competence areas are considered:

 Teddy Eddie at home

-Current research shows that children achieve better results if they keep in touch with the language at home as well as in class.
+Current research shows that children achieve better results if they maintain contact with the language at home as well as in class.

-To facilitate this home-school link, Teddy Eddie package includes a set of CDs which a child should listen to at home at least several times a week.
-All that a parent needs to do is press the PLAY button on a CD-player.
+To facilitate this home-school link, the Teddy Eddie package includes a set of CDs which a child should listen to at home several times a week.
+All that a parent needs to do is to press the PLAY button on a CD player.

-It is enough to play the CD unobtrusively while the child engages in any other activities.
-It is the additional, systematic exposure to the target language that yields beneficial effects over time.
+It is enough to play the CD in the background while the child engages in other activities.
+It is this additional, systematic exposure to the target language that yields beneficial effects over time.

-Course components offer many educational games to be played at home.
+The course components include many educational games which can be played at home.

-Parents’ Guide includes all the texts are used in class (stories, songs, and rhymes) as well as the vocabulary from each chapter together with the Polish translation.
+The Parents’ Guide includes all the texts which are used in class (stories, songs, and rhymes) as well as the vocabulary from each chapter together with the Polish translation.

-Optionally, parents can take advantage of extra ideas for using a student’s book, course CDs and a miniset of images (called the “Secret Booklet”) to play with the child and thus provide additional language practice.
-In our experience, every form of parental involvement in the learning process has a huge positive impact on learning outcomes.
-Teachers and Programme supervisors will offer every assistance, provide support and specific suggestions as appropriate.
+Optionally, parents can take advantage of extra ideas for using the student’s book, course CDs and a secret booklet to play with the child and thus provide additional language practice.
+In our experience, every form of parental involvement in the learning process has a hugely positive impact on learning outcomes.
+Teachers and Programme supervisors will offer plenty of assistance, provide support and give specific suggestions as appropriate.

 In addition, the core Teddy Eddie materials portfolio has been supplemented with a set of dedicated materials based on the innovative, award-winning deDOMO method.

-This method, developed by Grzegorz Śpiewak, Ph.D., offers an easy-to-implement approach for parents to exploit the unique dynamics of domestic life to introduce and practice high-priority foreign language items with their child.
+This method, developed by Grzegorz Śpiewak, Ph.D., offers an easy-to-use approach for parents to exploit the unique dynamics of domestic life to introduce and practise high-priority foreign language items with their child.